mkc2011/App-BLINC_iM/README.md

 - Windows: run `ipconfig` in PowerShell or Command Prompt and use the IPv4 Address of your active adapter (e.g., `192.168.x.x`).
 - macOS/Linux: run `ip addr show` (Linux) or `ifconfig` (macOS) and use the address on your primary interface.
 - Ensure the tablet is on the same network and that your firewall allows inbound access on port `8888` for Python.

+## Dashboard Theming
+- The Overview/Controls header now exposes a `DARK MODE` toggle button; clicking it swaps the layout between `theme-light` and `theme-dark` instantly.
+- Your selection is stored client-side using `localStorage["blincThemePref"]`, so refreshes or tablet visits reuse the last theme per browser.
+- All inline SVG diagrams (SP view, schematic, yaw viz) and HUD chips automatically restyle for the active theme—no Python or Foxglove restart required.
+- Clear the key or press the button again to revert; the toggle affects only presentation, never telemetry.

 ## Scene & Control Flow
 - **Static Scene** (`build_scene_entities`):